Lost (TV series): Influence

+Getting Lost

+An independent documentary film about the development and cultural impact of Lost titled Getting Lost premiered on September 22, 2024, which marked the 20th anniversary of the original series' premiere.
+The film is directed by Taylor Morden and features interviews with the cast and crew of the show, along with members of the fan community.
+It also addresses the allegations of a toxic work environment that were revealed in 2023 during the film's production.

+Canadian movie theater chain Cineplex held screenings of Getting Lost in theaters on November 3 and 6, 2024.

 Distribution

 Online

-In addition to traditional terrestrial and satellite television, Lost is available from various online subscription services, including Amazon Prime Video, Hulu, and on Disney+ outside of the US via Star.
+In addition to traditional terrestrial and satellite television, Lost is available from various online subscription services, including Amazon Prime Video, Hulu, on Disney+ outside of the US via Star and on Netflix.
 It was one of the first series issued through Apple's iTunes Store beginning in October 2005.
 On August 29, 2007, Lost became one of the first TV programs available for download in the UK iTunes Store.

 In April 2006, Disney announced that Lost would be available for free online in streaming format, with advertising, on ABC's website, as part of a two-month experiment of future distribution strategies.
 The trial, which ran from May to June 2006, caused a stir among network affiliates who were afraid of being cut out of advertising revenue.
 The streaming of Lost episodes direct from ABC's website was only available to viewers in the United States due to international licensing agreements.
 In 2009, Lost was named the most-watched show on the Internet based on viewers of episodes on ABC's website.
 The Nielsen Company reported that 1.425 million unique viewers have watched at least one episode on ABC's website.